The effects of alloy disorder on strongly-driven flopping mode qubits in Si/SiGe: Gate optimization

 We consider three pulse types in this work, whose characteristic shapes are illustrated in the insets of Fig.~\ref{fig:phase_dependence}(b).
 First, we consider cosine and smoothed-rectangular pulses similar to those considered in Ref.~[\citenum{Teske:2023p035302}]:

 where $T_\text{res}$ is the mean resonant period $2 \pi \hbar / E_z$ (corresponding to the resonant frequency $f_\text{res} = E_z / 2 \pi \hbar$), $E_z = g \mu_B B_z$ is the Zeeman splitting, and $\tilde t = t / T_\text{res} \text{ mod } 1$.
 These are both AC pulse shapes, which drive the electron back and forth across the double-dot, and they are both periodic in $T_\text{res}$.
+(Since we restrict ourselves to resonant pulse frequencies, these pulses will be most optimal for field gradients $\Delta B_x$, $\Delta B_z \ll B_z$.)
 In both pulses, $A$ represents the pulse amplitude, and $C$ is a constant offset.
 In all simulations, we limit the maximum detuning $|\varepsilon| \leq \varepsilon_\text{max}$, where $\varepsilon_\text{max} = 1$~\SI{}{\milli\electronvolt}.
 In the rectangular pulse, $R$ represents the steepness of the transition, limited to $R \leq 20$, and $c_\text{dc}$ is a duty-cycle coefficient, determining how far through the tanh function the pulse moves, which we restrict between 0 and 1.
-The smooth rectangular pulse parameterization enables pulses that drive quickly through the anticrossing, limiting the qubit's sensitivity to charge noise.
+The smooth rectangular pulse parameterization enables pulses that drive quickly through the anticrossing.
+This can limit the qubit's sensitivity to charge noise in some regimes, as analyzed in Ref.~\cite{Teske:2023p035302}.
+However, strong driving can also cause leakage outside the qubit subspace, particularly in unfavorable valley configurations; we analyze this tradeoff in the following sections.

 We also consider a third pulse form, which we term the ``charge-cosine'' or ``cc'' pulse, defined as a cosine function within the charge subspace:

 Again, $A$ is the pulse amplitude, in this space, and $C$ is the pulse offset.
 As we see in Fig.~\ref{fig:phase_dependence}(b), the charge-cosine pulse drives more softly across the charge anticrossing, compared to the strong driving of the rectangular and cosine pulses.
 This reduces valley excitations, thereby reducing the qubit's sensitivity to noise-induced valley fluctuations, as we demonstrate in Sec.~\ref{sec:valley_fluctuations}.
 Since this pulse is defined in terms of the charge expectation value $\langle \tau_z \rangle$, we need a map from $\langle \tau_z \rangle \rightarrow \varepsilon$ to determine the detuning function $\varepsilon(t)$.
 We obtain this map by diagonalizing $H(\varepsilon)$ across the full range of $\varepsilon$, computing $\langle \tau_z \rangle_\varepsilon$ according to Eq.~(\ref{eq:tau_z_ep}).
 Then, by inverting the relationship in Eq.~(\ref{eq:tau_z_ep}), we obtain $\varepsilon(t)$.
 Examples of these optimized pulses are shown in Fig.~\ref{fig:phase_dependence}(b), where we illustrate just one period of each pulse.